haraldkoch/kochhaus-home/provision/ansible/inventory/group_vars/kubernetes/README.md

 The file `harbor.sops.yaml` in this folder contains an encrypted version of a value for the k3s_registries: key used by the k3s installer role.
 The contents are, approximately as follows.
-I've ecrypted the file so that I can use the FQDN of the harbor server without leaking it.
+I've encrypted the file so that I can use the FQDN of the harbor server without leaking it.